-The anti-matter equivalent of an electron, having exactly the same mass but an equal but opposite electrical charge.
+A positron is the anti-matter equivalent of an electron, having exactly the same mass as an electron but an opposite electrical charge.
 Positrons are emitted from some unstable isotopes that have too few neutrons to be stable.
 Positron emission is equivalent to the capture of an electron in electron capture.
 In both cases a proton is transformed into a neutron.
 A significant difference is that positron emission requires more energy than electron capture.

 Radioisotopes that emit positrons are useful in a nuclear medicine imaging procedure called PET.
 A positron and electron will mutually annihilate each other if they come into close proximity with their mass disappearing and being converted into energy in the form of two gamma rays, emitted back-to-back, in opposite directions.
 These gamma rays are called annihilation radiation.
-In PET the two annihilation gamma rays are detected simultaneously allowing the position of the annihilation to be determined.
+In PET, the two annihilation gamma rays are detected simultaneously allowing the position of the annihilation to be determined.

 Electron capture occurs when there are too many protons in the nucleus, and there isn't enough energy to emit a positron.

 In this case, one of the orbital electrons is captured by a proton in the nucleus, this creates a neutron and a neutrino which is emitted.
 By changing the number of protons, electron capture transforms the nuclide into a new element.